Anthony D'Adam

 Anthony Gerard Damien D'Adam is an Australian politician.
 He has been a member of the New South Wales Legislative Council since 2019, representing the Australian Labor Party.

-D'Adam was a Labor Party branch secretary in the Auburn electorate, and was a former campaign manager for Luke Foley during his campaign for the New South Wales Legislative Assembly seat of Auburn.
-He is a member of the NSW Left faction.
+D'Adam was a Labor Party branch secretary in the Auburn electorate and was a former campaign manager for Luke Foley during his campaign for the New South Wales Legislative Assembly seat of Auburn.
+He is a member of the NSW Left faction and a prominent advocate for Palestine within the Australian Labor Party.

 Political career

 Trade Union Career

-Prior to entering Parliament, D'Adam worked for three trade unions: The Forestry and Furnishing Products Division of the Construction, Forestry, Maritime, Mining and Energy Union, the Public Service Association of NSW, and the Media, Entertainment and Arts Alliance.
+Prior to entering Parliament, D'Adam worked for three trade unions: The Forestry and Furnishing Products Division of the Construction, Forestry, Maritime, Mining, and Energy Union, the Public Service Association of NSW, and the Media, Entertainment and Arts Alliance.
 D'Adam supported a Picket line at New South Wales Parliament House as part of the Public Service Association of NSW's campaign against the Labor Government's changes to the worker compensation scheme.
-D'Adam cited his experience in the picket-line and other non-violent civil-disobedience campaigns in a speech criticising the Roads and Crimes Legislation Amendment Bill 2022.
+D'Adam cited his experience in the picket-line and other non-violent civil disobedience campaigns in a speech criticising the Roads and Crimes Legislation Amendment Bill 2022.

 Labor Party Involvement

-D'Adam is a member of the NSW Labor Left Faction.